1 (New York City Subway service): Early service

 When the New York City Subway began operation between 1904 and 1908, one of the main service patterns was the West Side Branch, which the modern 1 train uses.
 Trains ran from Lower Manhattan to the 242nd Street station near Van Cortlandt Park, using what is now the IRT Lexington Avenue Line, 42nd Street Shuttle, and IRT Broadway–Seventh Avenue Line.
 There was both local and express service with express trains using the express tracks south of 96th Street.
 Some express trains ran to Atlantic Avenue in Brooklyn via the Joralemon Street Tunnel during rush hours while all other trains terminated at City Hall or the South Ferry outer loop.

 On November 15, 1906, a petition with 20,000 signatures was sent to the Rapid Transit Commission to request the restoration of express service on the third track north of 96th Street.
 Residents of Inwood, Marble Hill, and Kingsbridge joined Washington Heights residents in requesting this service to speed their commutes.
 After receiving that petition, on November 16, the Rapid Transit Commission ordered the Interborough Rapid Transit Company (IRT) to extend express service from 96th Street to 137th Street in three days.
 Limited express service was inaugurated on November 19, 1906, operating daily, except Sundays and holidays, between 7:20 and 8:58 a.m. and 4:54 and 6:18 p.m. to and from 181st Street.
-Only expresses starting and ending at Kingsbridge would run express in this section-expresses from 168th Street would make local stops in this section.
-The Kingsbridge express trains would have two red signal markets on the top of the front motor car and a red lantern carried on the front end of the train the center of the car platform.
-The previous schedule had local and express trains both running every four minutes south of Kingsbridge, while the new schedule had express trains running every 8 minutes on the express track north of 96th Street, and local trains running every eight minutes.
+Only expresses starting and ending at Kingsbridge would run express in this section; expresses from 168th Street would make local stops in this section.
+The Kingsbridge express trains would have two red signal markers on the top of the front motor car and a red lantern carried on the front end of the train on the center of the car platform.
+The previous schedule had local and express trains both running every four minutes south of Kingsbridge, while the new schedule had express trains running every eight minutes on the express track north of 96th Street, and local trains running every eight minutes.
 The number of local trains south of 96th Street did not change, with half of express trains becoming locals at this point.
 Waits at local stations north of 96th Street were ten minutes.
 In December 1906, the IRT prepared plans to relieve overcrowding on the platforms at 96th Street and train congestion at the station.
 To reduce the significant number of people transferring between people taking Lenox Avenue Line locals and Broadway express trains, the IRT planned to have Broadway express trains pass through the station without stopping.
 This would force people wanting to take Lenox Avenue Line trains to do so further down the line without needing to transfer, allowing trains to move through 96th Street more quickly.